dreamanlan/context/README.md

 hundred CPU cycles because it does not involve system calls as it is done within a single thread.

 boost.context requires C++11!

+***
+In addition to the Boost pool(so pooled_fixedsize_stack is not available), this fork adds the boost file that the base usage relies on.